malvin0130/NC_Submission_YL/README.md

 ## Usage

-[Example_files](example_files) contains example input files for the framework.
+Folder 'Example_files' contains example input files for the framework.
 Please download the entire repo and rename the path for saving output files before running the main scripts.